fiurthorn/voucher/README.md

 # Voucher

-Drag & drop voucher creator for Digistore24.
+Copy'n'Paste voucher creator for Digistore24.
 Apikey and Product IDS that are stored in a Yaml file.

 The configuration should be next to the executable file